BTW, by cheating (using the “what links here” link) I got it down to:

 how about…

-Hobnobs (sometimes stylized as HobNobs) is the brand name of a commercial biscuit.
-They are made from rolled oats, are similar to a flapjack-digestive biscuit hybrid, and are among the most popular British and Irish biscuits.
+Hobnobs (sometimes stylized as HobNobs) is a biscuit brand owned by British company McVitie's.
+They are made from rolled oats and are similar to a flapjack-digestive biscuit hybrid.
 McVitie's launched Hobnobs in 1985 and a milk chocolate variant in 1987.
 The plain variety is manufactured at Tollcross factory in Glasgow, and the chocolate variety is made at the Harlesden factory in north-west London.

 to

-Tourette syndrome or Tourette's syndrome (abbreviated as TS or Tourette's) is a common neurodevelopmental disorder that begins in childhood or adolescence.
+Tourette syndrome (TS), or simply Tourette's, is a common neurodevelopmental disorder that begins in childhood or adolescence.
 It is characterized by multiple movement (motor) tics and at least one vocal (phonic) tic.
 Common tics are blinking, coughing, throat clearing, sniffing, and facial movements.
-These are typically preceded by an unwanted urge or sensation in the affected muscles known as a premonitory urge, can sometimes be suppressed temporarily, and chara...
+These are typically preceded by an unwanted urge or sensation in the affected area known as a premonitory urge which can sometimes be suppressed temporarily, and changes in location, strength, ...

 Puff